 Are Allergy Eye Drops Safe for Kids?

-Have your kids been rubbing their eyes and whining “I’m itchyyyyy” all season?
-Well my friend, you’ve come to the right place.
+Have your kids rubbed their eyes and whined, “I’m itchyyyyy” all season?
+Well, my friend, you’ve come to the right place.
 It’s allergy season, and tiny eyes (and noses!) everywhere are affected.
-First, a quick background lesson for any allergy newbies.
-(Feel free to jump ahead if you’re well-versed in the seasonal allergy rundown.)
-In a nutshell, allergies are the body’s abnormal response to a normal thing.
+We have tips for choosing and administering an allergy eye drop to your red-eyed monster.

-The immune system overreacts to the allergen and releases a ton of histamine and other invader fighting molecules.
-The end result for kiddos is sneezing, runny nose, itchiness, eye discomfort… all around misery!
+The immune system overreacts to the allergen and releases a ton of histamine and other invader-fighting molecules.
+The end result for kids is sneezing, runny nose, itchiness, eye discomfort… and all-around misery!
+The allergic response caused by an environmental allergen like pollen is also called allergic rhinitis or hay fever.

-If first-line treatments are optimized but tiny eyes are still bothered, parents may consider the addition of an allergy eye drop.
+If first-line treatments are optimized but tiny eyes are still bothered, parents may consider adding an allergy eye drop.

-It’s worth noting here that allergy eye drops usually aren’t used as the only drug to alleviate seasonal allergies & red and itchy eyes, but that they are often added to a daily dose of oral antihistamine or nasal steroid when the other medications aren't enough.
+It’s worth noting that allergy eye drops are usually not used alone to alleviate seasonal allergies and red and itchy eyes.
+They are often added to a daily dose of oral antihistamine or nasal steroid when the other medications aren't enough.

-However, there could be some exceptions to this… i.e. if allergic conjunctivitis is the main symptom and you’ve confirmed with your pediatrician that it’s definitely allergy related and not something else, then the doc may perhaps recommend using only eye drops.
+However, there could be some exceptions to this.
+For example, suppose allergic conjunctivitis is the main symptom, and you’ve confirmed with your pediatrician that it’s allergy-related and not something else.
+In that case, the doctor may recommend using only eye drops.
 Less drug therapy in children is generally better than more!

 Are Allergy Eye Drops Safe for Children?

-Allergy eye drops are safe for children, and there are some appropriate options for toddlers as well!
+Allergy eye drops are safe for children, and there are some appropriate options for toddlers, too!
 But first, a safety note.
-Allergic conjunctivitis can be easily confused with viral or bacterial conjunctivitis.
+Allergic conjunctivitis can be easily confused with viral or bacterial conjunctivitis or even a scratch or irritation on the eye.

-The addition of an allergy eye drop may be inappropriate if the red itchy eyes are actually caused by a bacteria or virus.
-Bacterial conjunctivitis in particular needs an antibiotic eye drop.
-One clue that you may be dealing with bacterial conjunctivitis?
-“The goop.”
+The addition of an allergic eye drop may be inappropriate if a bacteria or virus causes red, itchy eyes.
+Bacterial conjunctivitis, in particular, needs an antibiotic eye drop.
+One clue that you may be dealing with bacterial conjunctivitis: “The goop.”

 Choosing an Allergy Eye Drop for Children:

-There are several allergy eye drop options available on the market to consider.
-Most are available over-the-counter.
-When shopping, keep in mind that the same common ingredients may be found under different branded names.
+Several allergy eye drop options are available on the market.
+Most are over-the-counter.
+Remember that the same common ingredients may be found under different branded names when shopping.

-Usually the drops will say “allergy” on the box to help clue you in, but take a look at the active ingredients and use section on the back of the box to be sure that the drops are actually for allergic conjunctivitis!
-Here are some common options:
+Usually, the drops will say “allergy” on the box to help clue you in, but look at the active ingredients and use the section on the back of the box to be sure that the drops are actually for allergic conjunctivitis!
+Here are some standard options:

 Allergy Eye Drop